In Exercises 5 and 6, use the confidence interval to find the mar... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter.
-It is expressed as an interval (e.g., (7.428, 7.562)) and is associated with a confidence level, typically 95% or 99%, indicating the degree of certainty that the parameter lies within the interval.
+It is expressed as an interval (e.g., (20.75, 24.10)) and is associated with a confidence level, typically 95% or 99%, indicating the degree of certainty that the interval contains the parameter.

 Recommended video: